terrestrial-io/iOSFrameworkRepo/README.md

 App translations that will always fit your UI.

-Give translators Live UI previews of their translations inside you UI.
+Give translators Live UI previews of their translations inside your app UI.

 Join the beta at [terrestrial.io](http://terrestrial.io)